ThunderID/InputComponents/README.md

 Element will be rendered based on element index (watch the element id and you will notice the difference).
 Use your wise to order your element index.

 ###Component
 Element must be use with component as wrapper.
-Component is used to group elements.
+Component used to group elements.
 It can also store component information.

+####Multiple Component (Such as index page)
 Component rendering order will follow it's index.

 Example: